Carlos2002234/Portfolio/README.md

 ![image](https://github.com/user-attachments/assets/22a4cee6-fe9c-40bf-a8c1-98eac9be720e)

+## Objective

 I am a passionate Cybersecurity Engineer with a strong background in Software Engineering.
 My expertise lies in securing systems, detecting threats, and building resilient solutions

-## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Professional Experience
 This section outlines my professional journey in cybersecurity, detailing the roles I’ve held and the impact I’ve made in each position